MWSchmid/MethAn/README.md

 git clone https://github.com/MWSchmid/MethAn

 # Open MethAnMap.pro with QtCreator and build the program

+# The binary was built on Kubuntu 16.04 and using it on
+# (K)ubuntu 14.04 will probably give an error like:
+# version 'GLIBCXX_3.4.21'' not found
+# To check what you have:
+strings /usr/lib/x86_64-linux-gnu/libstdc++.so.6 | grep GLIBC
+# To get the newest libraries:
+sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+sudo apt-get update
+sudo apt-get install g++-4.9
 ```

 ## Extract some useful files for the analysis in R and plot meta-genes